gldog/concurrent_git_merge/README.md

                             The option --no-edit is always set internally.
       -t MERGE_BRANCH_TEMPLATE, --merge-branch-template MERGE_BRANCH_TEMPLATE
                             Create a merge-branch based on the dest-branch and do the merge in this branch.
-If the merge-branch exists it will be deleted and re-created.
+If the merge-branch exists it will be reused.
+This allows continuing a merge by calling the merge script again (if the merge-branch name doesn't have a date generated at the time of calling the merge script).
-                            A merge-branch typically is used in case you wan't to create a pull-request from the merge-result to an upstream-branch.
+                            A merge-branch typically is used in case you wan't to create a pull request from the merge-result to an upstream-branch.
 Either because you want QA on the PR, or you have no permission to merge into the target-branch directly.